-A much wider perspective was attained later in his career when he was able to couple his undergrad degree in history and sociology with a master's degree, which allowed him to dive into the psychology of marketing and communications in the US.
-Learning about the psychology of color, negative imagery, stereotypes, and the lasting impact of the way a story is told illustrated how centuries of media influence had the ability to skew a person's knowledge of a variety of topics regarding this nation's Black and Brown citizens.
-The cogent nature of institutional racism and sexism were further proven while working as a professor of cross-cultural communications and engaging in Ph.D. coursework, which led to his transition from simply working behind the scenes to stepping forward into public advocacy and education on the impact of generational oppression and racism.
+Eddy Paul Thomas gained a broader perspective in his career when he was able to couple his undergrad degree in history and sociology with a master's degree in Organizational Management (specializing in marketing).
+Gaining insights on the psychology of color, negative imagery, stereotypes, and the lasting impact of the way stories are told further informed his understanding of how centuries of media influence worked to skew the public's knowledge of many topics regarding this nation's Black and Brown citizens.
+The cogent nature of institutional racism and sexism

-Eddy Paul Thomas is the author of the Thompson Woods Trail children’s book series, the host of The Rhythm of Faith podcast, the head writer for the Conversations from the Middle of the Room: Open Conversations about Race and the Church, has been a guest speaker on racial healing and restorative justice, and is a member of the executive team at The National African American Missions Council, also known as NAAMC.
+Eddy Paul Thomas is the author of A Broken Seat at the Table: Conversations About Race, Resilience, and Building Bridges, When The Light Turns On, and the Thompson Woods Trail Children's Book Series, whose books “Why Can’t I Just Have It” and "What Does It Mean to Be a Man?" debuted #1 on Amazon’s best sellers list.
+He is also the head writer for Conversations from the Middle of the Room: Open Conversations about Race, Resilience, and Building Bridges, he has been a guest speaker on racial healing and restorative justice, and is a member of the NAACP as well as the Chief Operating Officer at The National African American Missions Council, also known as "NAAMC."

 Eddy Paul Thomas has been incredibly fortunate to share his insights and stories across a variety of platforms, from podcast airwaves and engaging in dynamic panel discussions to contributing as a guest writer for numerous organizations.
 Here's a curated selection of these appearances for your enjoyment and inspiration.
 Click an image below, dive in and explore!